-Statutory Basis Rationale Restriction Authority To Impose Authority To Lift or Waive national interest" to do so (Sec.
+Statutory Basis Rationale Restriction Authority To Impose Authority To Lift or Waive President may waive if he finds it "in the national interest" to do so (Sec.
 401(b)).
 Sec.
 106 (22 U.S.C.
-8515) Human rights (freedom of Prohibits entering into procurement contracts with any individual the President identifies as Statutory requirement of the President President may exempt some products defined in specific trade laws and IEEPA. expression and assembly) exporting sensitive technology to Iran.
+8515) Human rights (freedom of freedom of with any individual the President identifies as the President Statutory requirement of the President President may exempt some products defined in specific trade laws and IEEPA. expression and assembly) exporting sensitive technology to Iran.
 Sec.
 412, Iran Threat Reduction and Syria Human Rights Act (ITRSHRA), further defines "sensitive technology."
 Most of CISADA, including sanctions under this section, ceases to be effective when President removes Iran's designation as a sponsor of acts of international terrorism and that country has ceased its pursuit of WMD (Sec.
 401; 22 U.S.C.
 8551).
 President may waive if he finds it "in the national interest" to do so (Sec.
 401(b)).
 Sec.
 108 (22 U.S.C.
-International President may issue any regulations to comply Discretion of the Discretion of the President.
+International Discretion of the President Discretion of the President.
 8516) obligations with U.N.
 Security Council resolutions.
-President Most of CISADA, including sanctions under this section, ceases to be effective when President removes Iran's designation as a sponsor of acts of international terrorism and that country has ceased its pursuit of WMD (Sec.
+Most of CISADA, including sanctions under this section, ceases to be effective when President removes Iran's designation as a sponsor of acts of international terrorism and that country has ceased its pursuit of WMD (Sec.
 401; 22 U.S.C.
 8551).
 Sec.
 303 (22 U.S.C.
-8543) Export controls (nonproliferation; anti-terrorism) (nonproliferation; as a "Destination of Division Concern" if he Discretion of the President President terminates designation-and ensuing trade restrictions-on determining that country "has adequately strengthened the export control system." contribute to that state's development of WMD, delivery systems, and international terrorism.
+8543) Export controls (nonproliferation; anti-terrorism) President may identify and designate a country as a "Destination of Division Concern" if he finds it diverts export-controlled goods and technology to Iran that would materially Discretion of the President President terminates designation-and ensuing trade restrictions-on determining that country "has adequately strengthened the export control system." contribute to that state's development of WMD, delivery systems, and international terrorism.
 Most of CISADA, including sanctions under this section, ceases to be effective when President removes Iran's designation as a President may delay or deny export licenses. sponsor of acts of international terrorism and that country has ceased its pursuit of WMD (Sec.
 401; 22 U.S.C.
 8551).